mircealungu/mircea/thoughtstream.md

+Feb 10

+Pepper grinder filing.
+A little thing that an employee has to do.
+Maintenance.
+There are so many things to do in a company asa

 feb 4

 I've always thought about refactoring my code to be less surprising for the agent.
 Often when it's surprising, it's because we've done something that's not intuitive - neither for man nor for agent. a case study at Basecamp: https://public.3.basecamp.com/p/njmKUBfBAJkfKuB8NHqV1qJ7